Into The Land Of Shadows

 She froze.
 “What?”

-He released her hand, wondering why she appeared so stunned, her lips parted, eyes wide and her complexion suddenly gone pale.
+Releasing her, he wondered why she appeared so stunned, her lips parted, eyes wide, and her complexion suddenly gone pale.

 “I’m Charley’s brother,” he added.